 High school students are evaluated using a report card with numeric averages from 0 - 100.
 Students must meet diploma requirements in three areas:

-Assessments:Students are required to take and pass the Georgia High School Writing Test (GHSWT).
-Beginning in 2014-15, all student take the new Georgia Milestones End of Course (EOC) assessments in 9th grade Language Arts, American Literature, Coordinate Algebra, Analytic Geometry, United States History, Economics, Physical Science, and Biology.
+- Assessments: All students take the Georgia Milestones End of Course (EOC) assessments in 9th grade Language Arts, American Literature, Algebra, Geometry, United States History, Economics, Physical Science, and Biology.
 These students must pass the course to meet graduation requirements.

-Courses: Students must complete and pass specific EOC course requirements as outlines by the graduation rule.
+- Courses: Students must complete and pass specific EOC course requirements as outlines by the graduation rule.